 Section 109 of the Interstate Act prohibits a bank from establishing or acquiring a branch or branches outside of its home state primarily for the purpose of deposit production.
 To determine compliance with Section 109, the appropriate federal banking agency first compares a bank's estimated statewide loan-to-deposit ratio to the estimated host state loan-to-deposit ratio for a particular state.
-If a bank's statewide loan-to-deposit ratio is at least one-half of the published host state loan-to-deposit ratio is less than one-half of the published ratio for that state.
+If a bank's statewide loan-to-deposit ratio is at least one-half of the published host state loan-to-deposit ratio, the bank has complied with Section 109.
+A second step is conducted if a bank's estimated statewide loan-to-deposit ratio is less than one-half of the published ratio for that state.
 The second step requires the appropriate agency to determine whether the bank is reasonably helping to meet the credit needs of the communities served by the bank's interstate branches.
 A bank that fails both steps is in violation of Section 109 and subject to sanctions by the appropriate agency.
 Those sanctions may include requiring the bank's interstate branches in the non-compliant state be closed or not permitting the bank to open new branches in the non-compliant state.